lzh-mb-mod/RTSCamera/README.md

 # RTS Camera
-(Old name: EnhancedMission, Enhanced Mission RTS Camera) A mod for Mount&Blade Bannerlord that provides RTS camera and more features in battle.
+(Old name: EnhancedMission, Enhanced Mission RTS Camera) A mod for Mount&Blade II Bannerlord that provides RTS camera and more features in battle.

 ## Features

-- Press `F10` to switch to rts-style camera and switch back.
+- You can press `F10` to switch to rts-style camera and press again to switch back.

+- You can make your formation only charge to a specific enemy formation by clicking on the enemy formation, rather than charging to all enemies when you press `F1` `F3`.

+  - The target enemy formation that your selected troops are charging to will be hightlighted with red outline when you open command panel.

+  - AI formation will also have the ability to charge to a specific formation.
+Your formation targeted by the enemy formation will be highlighted with purple outline when you open command panel.

-- Select troops by directly clicking on them.
-Selected Troops will be highlighted.
+- You can select your formations by directly clicking them.
+Selected troops will be highlighted with green outline.

-- Press `F` to control one of your troops after you die.
+- After your character die, press `F` to control one of your soldiers.
+Troops in the same formation as player character will be considered first.

+- Press `;` and click a soldier, then press `F` to lock the camera on it.
+Press `F` again to take control of it.

 - Pause game and adjust time speed.